 What Does It Cost?

-We are working to be in-network with insurance, until then everyone qualifies for our Financial Assistance Policy.
+We are working in-network with most insurance, if you are uninsured or underinsured (no acupuncture coverage) you qualify for our Financial Assistance Policy.

 What Can Acupuncture Treat?